praveena272004/shopzen/README.md

 ## ✨ Features

-- Browse products fetched from [Fake Store API](https://fakestoreapi.com/)
+- Browse products from a local JSON file (cached in localStorage for faster loading 🚀)
 - View product details and images
 - Add/remove items from the cart
 - Place orders with a summary form